MarwanNakhaleh/boilerplate-react-typescript-flask-python-app/README.md

 ```

 ### Setting up HTTPS
 You need an existing domain name.
 I had to create an A record pointing from a subdomain of my URL I've been using (in this case https://branson.solutions) called `boilerplate.branson.solutions`.
-I also had to issue a certificate in ACM covering *.branson.solutions and then update the CFT to use that certificate, since my old certificate was only valid on branson.solutions, not *.branson.solutions.
+I also had to issue a certificate in [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) covering `*.branson.solutions` and then update the CFT to use that certificate, since my old certificate was only valid on `branson.solutions`, not `*.branson.solutions`.

 ### Modifying Github Actions
 There's an environment section.
 You will need to modify this.
 I'll write more about this when I actually get around to fleshing out this step.